5 Step Graduation Process

 - An additional fee of $30 will be charged to your account for any In Absentia Registration.

-- Spring: by December 1st of the preceding Fall semester
+- December 1st for Spring graduation, submitted the preceding Fall semester

-- Summer or Fall: by May 1st of the preceding Spring semester
+- March 1st for Summer or Fall graduation, submitted the preceding Spring semester

 Distinction Between Second Degree and Second MajorA 2nd Major must meet all departmental requirements for the major.
 Core completion for one major satisfies Core for all additional majors.
 Completion of an additional major is indicated on transcripts; diplomas list only the primary major.A 2nd Degree requires 30 additional, unique credits, and nine additional, unique, upper-division credits.
 Core completion for a first degree satisfies Core for all additional degrees.
 Additional degrees are indicated on transcripts, and each degree is awarded an individual diploma.